 4. Practice Persuasive Techniques with Task Cards

-Task cards help reinforce every single concept you can think of.
+These task cards are included in the Persuasive Writing Unit and can help reinforce every single concept you can think of.
 I feel so strongly about them that whenever I make a resource for my classroom, I almost always include some kind of task card to go with it.
 Kids love task cards and especially like to move around the room in pairs to solve them.
 They think of it as fun, but I know they’re learning as they go.

 These persuasive strategies task cards are definitely tricky and will require lots of critical thinking skills, so it might be a wise idea to pair a stronger student with a weaker one.